ferhathaskaya/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 - Predict satellite orbits, aiding space exploration.
 - Explain the motions of celestial bodies in our solar system and beyond.

-In this document, we will:
+In this document, I will try to implement:
 1. **Derive Kepler’s Third Law** from Newton’s laws.
 2. **Discuss its implications** in astronomy.
 3. **Simulate orbital motion** to verify the law computationally.